 The American Society for Eighteenth-Century Studies Fellowship is offered in conjunction with the American Society for Eighteenth-Century Studies to use the Boston Athenæum’s holdings relevant to the 18th century and comes with a stipend of $1,500 for a residency of twenty days (four weeks) and includes a year’s membership to the Boston Athenæum.
 Applicants must be U.S. citizens or foreign nationals holding the appropriate U.S. government documents.
+The Athenæum expects all fellows to share a bibliography of items studied here.

 Applicants should use this online form to be considered for the Athenæum's American Society for Eighteenth-Century Studies Fellowship.
 Applications are due April 15, and all applicants will be notified by early June.